ootbingo/oot-bingo-generator/doc/GENERATOR.md

 ### Difficulty

-The term **'difficulty''** is being used in a slightly confusing way in bingo lingo.
+The term **'difficulty'** is being used in a slightly confusing way in bingo lingo.
 Counterintuitively, the difficulty of a goal is related to its length, and has nothing to do with how hard or easy the goal is to complete.
-The latter is of a goal is related to its length, and has nothing to do with how hard or easy the goal is to complete.
 The latter is being taken into account by the timings sheet, and is called the '**skill**' of a goal.